-In addition to providing funding for levy campaigns, Friends of the Library has consistently supported the library in other ways.
-In 1979, the Friends, together with the Library Advisory Board and county commissioners Gladys McCoy and Earl Blumenauer, successfully lobbied the state legislature to pass Senate Bill 31, which provided--for the first time in state history--direct per capita support for libraries through the state’s general fund.
-This was probably the most important library legislation approved since 1901, when the first library law was enacted to authorize the establishment and maintenance of public libraries, and to provide for their control and protection.
-Multnomah County Library currently gets about $90,000 each year from state per capita funding.
+The Friends, with the Library Advisory Board and county commissioners McCoy and Blumenauer, successfully lobbied the state legislature to pass Senate Bill 31, which provided direct per capita support for the libraries through the state’s general fund.
+This is the most important library legislation approved by the voters since 1901 when the first library law was enacted to authorize the establishment and maintenance of public libraries through the gathering of taxes and to provide for their control and protection.